-Magic UI is designed to be easily extendable by developers, enabling the creation of custom views that can seamlessly integrate with your application.
-To create your custom view, you have two primary options, each suited to different needs and levels of complexity.
+Magic UI is designed to be easily extensible by developers, allowing the creation of custom views that seamlessly integrate with your application.
+There are two primary methods for creating custom views, each suited for different needs and complexity levels.

-This method allows you to create a custom view that can access and use attributes defined in XML.
-It provides more control over the customization and behavior of the view.
+This approach lets you create a custom view that can access and utilize attributes defined in XML, providing greater control over the view’s customization and behavior.

-In this example, we create a simple view that displays a title and subtitle, both of which can be defined in the XML.
+This example demonstrates creating a simple view that displays a title and subtitle, both definable in XML.

-To create a custom view plugin, you need to conform to the CustomViewPlugin
+The custom view plugin must conform to the CustomViewPlugin

 protocol.